idvorkin/idvorkin.github.io/_d/genai-talk.md

 | **Complexity**                         | Can be complex and time-consuming to design efficient algorithms | Can become complex due to the need for data pre-processing, architecture selection, etc.       |
 | **Scalability**                        | Easily scalable                                                  | Scalability can be a challenge due to computational demands                                    |
 | **Risk of Overfitting**                | Less risk if properly designed                                   | High risk: May overfit to the training data without proper regularization                      |

+## How did my intern do?

+When you have non-determinstic systems, with unclear outputs, evaluating them is hard.

+If you think about it, this is the same as evaulating a teacher or sales person.
+There are 2 ways to do it:

+### Engagement Based

+1/ Look at the engagement.
+How did the end users engage with the product.
+Classic A/B testing with teired deployment

+### Expert based

+2/ Use an expert to evaluatie.
+So, if you had

+#### Using a model to evalaute a model.

+Sure,  this is exactly what we do with interns, we have a senior engineer evaluate them.
+Often we'll use a "cheaper model", and we can use an expensive model to assess the cheeaper model.

+The most expensive model is a human.
+If you don't trust your expensive models, then you can have them vote.

+### Ooops workflows - Insurance

+Humans make mistakes too, and that's why we have insurance in the real world.
+The question is can your reduce the average cost....
+E.g.

+Old humans: Cost of transactions is high
+LLMs: Cost of transactions is much lower

+Old humans: Transactions*(Profit per Transaction) + Cost of Insurance
+LLMs: Transactions*(Profit per Transaction) + Cost of Insurance

+Example if we can do 100x transactions at 1/1000th the cost, and insurace is 10x

 ## Bad Intern - All the things that can go wrong